-The information presented was determined as of part of the actuarial valuations at the dates indicated.
-Additional information as of the latest valuation follows:
+3. The information presented was determined as of part of the actuarial valuations at the dates indicated.
+Additional information follows:

 Valuation date The actuarially determined contribution was determined as of January 1, 2019, with an interest adjustment to the fiscal year.
-Contributions in relation to this actuarially determined contribution will be reported for the fiscal year ending June 30, 2020.
+Contributions in relation to this actuarially determined contribution will be reported for the fiscal year ending June 30, 2021.